My usual routine and teaching methodologies are not working to engage students effectively.

 Government of Pakistan, UK Aid

-To create a classroom environment across all primary schools in Punjab, Pakistan, where teachers are delivering purposeful, engaging and inclusive lessons, thus raising the engagement levels of the six million children they teach.
+To create a classroom environment across all primary schools in Punjab, Pakistan, where teachers are delivering purposeful, engaging, and inclusive lessons.

-Pakistan is underperforming against all global educational indicators.
-The current quality of classroom teaching in government schools, especially primary schools, lacks the engagement and skills to deliver 21st century education.
-We aim to improve this by strengthening the capacity of professional development in the Punjab education department (QAED) to strengthen the effectiveness of 250,000 primary school teachers.
-Our unique Teaching for Success approach and global track record in teacher development ideally positions us to support the region on this goal.
+Pakistan is underperforming against all global education indicators.
+The current quality of classroom teaching in government schools, especially primary schools, lacks the engagement and skills to deliver 21st-century education.
+We aimed to improve this by strengthening the capacity of professional development in the Punjab education department (QAED) and increasing the effectiveness of 250,000 primary school teachers.
+Our unique Teaching for Success approach and global track record in teacher development ideally positioned us to support the region in this goal.

-The delivery approach alongside the government delivery partner, the QAED, is driven by beneficiary needs, a strong evidence-base and regular review of delivery activities.
-For example, our original face-to-face cascade training has been improved by integrating mentoring, peer-to-peer collaboration and digital resources.
-The Edmodo social learning platform for professional development and the APTIS English proficiency tests have increased overall teacher quality whilst developing English language.
-Monthly control checks are taken, improving our systems for validating master trainers, reviewing quality of training, and gaining greater involvement of headteachers in the programme.
+The delivery approach alongside the government delivery partner, the QAED, was driven by beneficiary needs, a strong evidence-base, and a regular review of delivery activities.
+For example, our original face-to-face cascade training has improved by integrating mentoring, peer-to-peer collaboration, and digital resources.
+The Edmodo social learning platform for professional development and the Aptis English proficiency tests have increased overall teacher quality whilst developing English language abilities.
+Monthly control checks are also carried out, alongside improving our systems for validating master trainers.
+We also review the quality of training and aim to gain greater involvement of headteachers in the programme.

 Through our third-party validation partner, FAME, we have been able to report reliably on the impact of our work during the lifecycle of the project.
 The main results are:

 • Expert trainer competence: we have evaluated the impact and the evolving impact of our training on expert trainers against our Continuing Professional Development (CPD) framework for teacher educators.